We are proud to present the Corcoran House, a custom design by KUBE Architecture in Washington, DC.

 Second floor landing area, with glass safety wall and dark wood panelling and floor.

-View from doorway into bedroom, showcasing exposed original brick work, I-beams, and entry to master bathroom.
+View from doorway into bedroom, showcasing exposed original brick work, I-beams, and entry to primary bathroom.

-View from inside master bath, to bedroom in background.
+View from inside primary bath, to bedroom in background.
 Large mirrored expanse on two surfaces feature prominently over modern plumbing.